 If you’re seeing seemingly random diagonal lines on your print you’re probably dealing with ribbon wrinkle.
 The main culprit of ribbon wrinkle is too much heat, so your first option is to lower the heat setting.
 If that doesn’t work, make sure your printer is set up properly.
 Check that the ribbon is loaded correctly, the media guides are set properly, and the head pressure is balanced.
 If you’re still experiencing issues you might want to reach out to your supplier to ensure your media and ribbon combination is ideal.

 It’s important to choose a label solutions provider that tests the functionality of each printer before shipping it to you.
 After all, your printer should work according to your specifications.
 However, if an issue does arise, you may need assistance.

-Your label solutions provider should be available to help you troubleshoot any issues with your thermal transfer printer over the phone.
+Your label solutions &/or label printer provider should be available to help you troubleshoot any issues with your thermal transfer printer over the phone.
 Usually, we can resolve an issue within a few minutes.